 manufactured component.
 The surrogate is further exploited for detecting

-stress hotspots in the , and global sensitivity analysis to determine the impact of process variables and
+stress hotspots in the component, and for global sensitivity analysis to determine the impact of process variables and

 alloy material properties on the development of residual stress.
 Our findings based on the considered application